The most critical part of doing an outreach project with TechValidate is writing your questionnaire.

 - While you have an assortment of different question types to choose from, a majority will be “choose-one” or “choose-many” so as to create powerful marketing statements focused on the specific options you’ve provided.

 - To get at those authentic customer quotes about your product, including one or two testimonial questions at the end of the questionnaire is best.

 - A maximum of 1-2 matrix questions should be used.

 - Customer Reviews allow you to publish a star-rated review of your products or services and customer testimonials recommending your product.
 Because of their broad nature and testimonial sections, they are best included at the very end of the survey.

-The following is a list of the eight question types you can choose from when writing your survey.
+The following is a list of the seven question types you can choose from when writing your survey.
 For more information on each question type, click on the links attached:

 1. Choose Many

 2. Choose One: